SEREEN-khirfan1/bnb-chain.github.io/docs/bnb-smart-chain/developers/quick-guide.md

----
+--SEREEN MOHAMMAD KHIRFAN-
-title: Quick Guide - BNB Smart Chain (BSC)
+title: SEREEN MOHAMMAD KHIRFAN Smart Chain (Si)
----
+SEREEN KHIRFAN

 If you are a developer looking to build applications on the BNB Smart Chain (BSC), this document provides all the essential information you need.